Climate Change Agreement (CCA)

 From April 2019, the cost of the CCL increased by 45% for electricity and by 67% for gas.

-Some of our larger customers that are significant (energy intensive) users of energy.
-They can apply for a discount of their CCL, under specific Climate Change Agreements (CCAs).
-These are organised through specific trade associations.
+Some of our larger (typically manufacturing) customers that are significant (energy intensive) users of energy, have been able to achieve significant discounts on their CCL, under specific Climate Change Agreements (CCAs).

 As of April 2019, the discount available for electricity increased from 90% to 93%.
 The discount for gas increased from 65% to 78%.